Cherreads

 III.
 Space

-The building had developed that strange end-of-term quietness now — classrooms locked, fluorescent lights humming softly, the atmosphere suspended between institution and memory.
+The building had developed that strange, hollow end-of-term quietness.
+Classrooms were locked tight, fluorescent lights hummed softly overhead, and the atmosphere hung suspended between institutional routine and permanent memory.

-He was sitting on one of the lab tables when she arrived, notebook open beside him.
+Cian was sitting on the edge of one of the lab tables when she arrived, his notebook lying open beside him.

 He looked up immediately.
 "So have you."